Accessory Dwelling Units · LA County

 Permit issuance

-Once the permit is issued, the same firm that designed it puts its own crew on site — no handoff to a subcontractor you have never met.
+Once the permit is issued, we put our own crew on site — no handoff to a subcontractor you have never met.

 Inspections & final sign-off